-The Office of Diversity, Equity & Inclusion supports several faculty/staff programs and awards at the University of Michigan.
+The Office of Diversity, Equity and Inclusion supports several faculty/staff programs and awards at the University of Michigan.
 Learn more about each of these and their impact on the University and surrounding communities.

 Do you know a member of the staff or an entire work team that stands out by demonstrating extraordinary commitment and dedication to diversity at the University of Michigan?
 Share your story by making a nomination for the Distinguished Diversity Leaders Award.

-The Distinguished Diversity Leaders Award was established to shine a light on those staff members who work toward achieving a welcoming, supportive and inclusive working environment.
+The Distinguished Diversity Leaders Award shines a light on those staff members who work toward achieving a welcoming, supportive and inclusive working environment.
 It is intended to celebrate those who embrace the value of diversity and recognize how it helps set the University apart.